 Like other forms of substance abuse, alcoholism can affect people of all genders and socioeconomic levels.
 Alcoholism doesn’t always mean a person can’t hold down a job or maintain a family life.
 This is the case for people who are considered high-functioning alcoholics.

 In 2007, a report by the National Institutes of Health identified a different type of alcoholic that’s in conflict with most stereotypes: the functional alcoholic.
-The report found that nearly 20 percent of alcoholics were well-educated, held down stable jobs, and had families.
+The report found that nearly of alcoholics were well-educated, held down stable jobs, and had families.

 A high-functioning alcoholic is a person who is able to maintain what appears from the outside a successful, normal life.